ds5110/git-intro/git.md

 ## tutorials

 These tutorials are extensive.
-Some describe advanced usage of git and github that we'll use later in the course.
+Some describe advanced usage of git and github -- there's a lot there.

 * [Git tutorials](https://www.atlassian.com/git) -- atlassian.com
   * Atlassian isn't github, but it has some very good tutorials, specifically: